Rebate Management refers to the management of discount claims that are based on volumes of purchases over time.

 Many rebate arrangements lack support in financial accounting systems, such as targeted incentives and multistrand rebates.
 Keeping a track of rebates when purchasing is decentralised or where the trading agreement is made by a buying group creates further challenges.

-So what can purchasers do about these challenges in order to maintain an effective management process?
+So what can purchasers do about these rebate challenges in order to maintain an effective management process?

-You could work it all out in spreadsheets, relying on individuals to collate and input data manually.
-This process works in theory but it's easy to see how it could be subject to errors or omissions.
+You could work your rebates out in spreadsheets, relying on individuals to collate and input data manually.
+This rebate management process works in theory but it's easy to see how it could be subject to errors or omissions.

-In order to manage rebates successfully, and reap the financial rewards they can bring to your organisation, there are 5 steps you must take towards implementing an efficient and effective process.
+In order to manage rebates successfully, and reap the financial rewards they can bring to your organisation, there are certain practices you must take towards implementing an efficient and effective rebate management process.

-Streamline processes — automating the collection of information about deals and purchases and the reporting of rebate claims minimises the need for manual intervention, reduces error and improves cash flow.
+- Streamline processes — automating the collection of information about rebate deals and purchases and the reporting of rebate claims minimises the need for manual intervention, reduces error and improves cash flow.

 A dedicated rebate management system will make it easy to track complex supplier agreements and ensure that all of the rebates negotiated in the terms of your agreement are captured and claimed.